Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 - Adaptive coaching that evolves with your life changes

-- Early warnings before potentially problematic nights
+- Preventive alerts before potentially problematic nights

 How much would you pay to sleep in a 5-star hotel each night?